Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 🦎 Pro tip: Use product walkthroughs to give early adopters a personalized experience that enables a rapid time-to-value with your product.
 This will help you win more customers quicker, fight churn better, and cross the chasm faster.

 The pragmatists, the cautious researchers.
 The early majority is a tough customer segment to reach.
-We made crossing the chasm look easy.
-It’s not, but it’s well worth it.
+Crossing the chasm seems easy with early adopters; it’s more difficult with the early majority, but it’s well worth it.

 The early majority is the largest and most promising customer segment within your product lifecycle.
 It’s the time your SaaS can truly start seeing an increase in MRR.
 Once you’ve crossed the chasm, you’ve essentially found a product-market fit.

-You’re building a user base that has a job-to-be-done.
-These users have faith that your product is the one to do their job and—after devoted research—have decided to choose your product.
+With early majority customers, you’re building a user base that has a clear job-to-be-done within your product.
+After devoted research, these users have faith that your product is the one to help them complete their tasks.

 The early majority don’t want to see any bugs.
 They come rife with pain points, and they’re putting all their eggs in your basket.

-The early majority like to take their time.
-They seek out referrals—which is tricky as they run in circles with other early majority users—not early adopters.
-Which begs the question…
+These customers like to take their time.
+They seek out referrals—which is tricky as they run in circles with other early majority users, not early adopters.

 🦎 Pro tip: Use a combination of different in-product survey types to collect user feedback.
 The quantitative and qualitative data you can collect can help you with further product development direction.
 Or you can use the insights to craft compelling in-product messaging and testimonials using a digital adoption platform.